The homeless shelter where Samuel Little was arrested

 This is the homeless shelter where Samuel Little was arrested.

-It is called Wayside Christian Mission, and it is situated at 432 East Jefferson Street in Louisville, Kentucky.
+It is called Wayside Christian Mission, and it is located at 432 East Jefferson Street in Louisville, Kentucky.

 Following Stevens' murder, Little seemingly went dormant due to his age and ailing health.